The 4 Regions Of Central Italy

 Rome is magnificent and huge…. so you need two or three days to do it at your own pace!

-- Civita di Bagnoregio – known as “the Dying City”, this historic village perched on a hillside and accessible through a pedestrian bridge.
+Civita di Bagnoregio – known as “the Dying City”, is this historic village perched on a hillside and accessible through a pedestrian bridge.

 This region of Central Italy is well known for its beaches cliffs and caves, backed by hills and mountains popular in the winter for skiing.
 Ancona is the regional capital.